Giriprasad013-git/modern-blog/DEPLOYMENT.md

    - Create a new FTP account or use the existing one
    - Note down the FTP server address, username, and password

-3. (Optional) Create a staging subdomain:
+3. Create directories for the different deployments:
-   - Go to Domains > Subdomains
+   - Main site (production): /home/u749668517/domains/fastandfacts.com/public_html/
+   - CMS (production): /home/u749668517/domains/fastandfacts.com/public_html/cms/
-   - Create a new subdomain (e.g., staging.fastandfacts.com)
+   - Main site (staging): Create a staging subdomain and directory
-   - Create a directory for staging deployment
+   - CMS (staging): Create a staging-cms subdomain and directory

 ## Setting Up Supabase